-In June 2021, the Company entered into a Master Loan Agreement (the "MLA") with Lender dated June 1, 2021, together with a revolving credit facility supplement (the "Revolving Credit Supplement"), a non-revolving credit facility supplement (the "Non-Revolving Credit Supplement," and together with the Revolving Credit Supplement, the "Supplements") and an agreement to convert to fixed interest rate for a period of time as described in the table above ("Fixed Interest Rate Agreement").
+The Company entered into a Master Loan Agreement (the "MLA") with Farm Credit West, PCA (the "Lender") dated June 1, 2021, together with a revolving credit facility supplement (the "Revolving Credit Supplement," and together with the Revolving Credit Supplement, the "Supplements") and an agreement to convert to a fixed interest rate for a period of time as described in the table above ("Fixed Interest Rate Agreement").
 The MLA governs the terms of the Supplements.
-The MLA amends and restates the previous Master Loan Agreement between the Company and the Lender, dated June 19, 2017 and extends the principal repayment to July 1, 2026.
-Debt financing costs related to the MLA agreement were immaterial.
+The MLA amends and restates the previous Master Loan Agreement between the Company and the Lender and extends the principal repayment to July 1, 2026.